As of September 15th, 2022

 LUSC is committed to offering an enjoyable soccer experience while prioritizing the safety of all participants.
 The COVID-19 protocols that LUSC, its players and parents/guardians follow to participate in LUSC activities include guidance from the Commonwealth of Massachusetts, the Town of Lexington, and the Massachusetts Youth Soccer Association.
 LUSC will release updated guidance if any of these entities change their protocols for running activities.
 Thank you in advance for your cooperation.

-As required by Massachusetts Youth Soccer, LUSC has assigned a COVID Safety Officer.
+As previously required by Massachusetts Youth Soccer, LUSC has assigned a COVID Safety Officer.
 The COVID Safety Officer is responsible for contacting the local public health department to review their guidelines and recommendations and working together with all members of LUSC to ensure that the guidelines and procedures as provided by Massachusetts Youth Soccer and the local health department are adhered to as required.
 You may raise any questions or concerns about LUSC COVID protocols and practices to Stacey Hamilton, Past President of LUSC and LUSC COVID Safety Officer, at safety@lexingtonunited.org.

 To maintain consistency with the Town of Lexington and Lexington Public Schools, as of March 11th, 2022 LUSC will no longer require that players and coaches wear a mask while participating in LUSC indoor soccer activities.
 At the discretion of their parent or guardian, players may continue to wear a mask while playing indoor or outdoor soccer.
 Please maintain respect for individual coach or player choices about whether to wear a mask during soccer activities.